maxgoedjen/secretive/CONTRIBUTING.md

 All contributors must abide by the [Code of Conduct](CODE_OF_CONDUCT.md)

+## Localization

+If you'd like to contribute a translation, please see [Localizing](LOCALIZING.md) to get started.

 ## Credits

 If you make a material contribution to the app, please add yourself to the end of the [credits](https://github.com/maxgoedjen/secretive/blob/main/Secretive/Credits.rtf).